Spin network coherent states for planar gravitational waves. I: Coherent states

+for some coefficients c.
+The parameters (u,$\vec{p}$) label the coherent states. u is a 2x2 matrix specifying the peak value of h, and $\vec{p}$ determines the peak value of \E{x}{A}.

 There are two kinds of SU(2) coherent states available in the literature.
 The first type has no sum over L in \eq{cohprops}, only a sum over M \cite{Radcliffe,Perolomov}.
 These coherent states are too simple for present purposes.
-If L is fixed, the \Etld operators can be made classical, but not the holonomies: one must superimpose many L's to get sharply peaked angular values for $(\theta,\phi)$.
+If L is fixed, the \Etld operators can be made classical, but not the holonomies.
+Since L is conjugate to angle, one must superimpose many L's to get sharply peaked angular values for $(\theta,\phi)$.

 The second kind of coherent state was suggested by Hall \cite{Hall} and elaborated for quantum loop gravity by Thiemann and Winkler \cite{GCSI,GCSII,GCSIII}.
-Their results were derived for the general case, full local SU(2) symmetry, whereas the planar case possesses only U(1) gauge symmetry.
-Simply taking a U(1) limit of the general case does not work, since the planar limit must possess the O(3) symmetry discussed in the previous section.
+Their results were derived for the general case, full local SU(2) symmetry.
+For the planar case, with its O(3) symmetry, simply taking a U(1) limit of the general case does not work.
+One must start from a superposition of representations of the O(3) symmetry, as in \eq{cohprops}

-However, the Thiemann Winkler coherent states may be understood intuitively as generalizations of the minimal uncertainty states for the free particle.
+The Thiemann Winkler coherent states may be understood intuitively as generalizations of the minimal uncertainty states for the free particle.
 One applies a certain recipe to construct the free particle states, and the same recipe works in the general SU(2) case.
-Once this intuitive approach is understood, it is straightforward to use the same recipe to generate a set of candidate coherent states for the planar case.
+Once this intuitive approach is understood, it is straightforward to use the same approach to generate a set of candidate coherent states for the planar O(3) case.

-I now review the recipe for constructing a coherent state for the free particle.
+I review the recipe for constructing a coherent state for the free particle.
 Start from a wave function which is a delta function.

 This wave function is certainly strongly peaked, but it is not normalizable.
 Also, it is peaked in position, but it should be peaked in both momentum and position.
-To make the packet normalizable, insert a Gaussian operator $\exp[-p^2/(2\sigma^2)]$.
-(Choosing the Gaussian form is a "cheat", because we know the answer; but for future reference note that all the eigenvalues $k^2$ of $p^2$ must be positive, so that the Gaussian damps for all k.)
+To make the packet normalizable, insert a Gaussian operator $\exp[ \,-p^2/(2\sigma^2) \,]$.
+(Choosing the Gaussian form is a "cheat", because we know the answer; but for future reference note that all the eigenvalues $k^2$ of the operator $p^2$ must be positive, so that the Gaussian damps for all k.)
 To produce a peak in momentum, complexify the peak position: $x_0 \rightarrow x_0 + i p_0 /\sigma ^2$.
 With these changes, the packet becomes

 The last line follows after completing the square on the exponential, and exhibits the characteristic coherent state form.